Skip to main content

 Ad-hoc call notifications

 Granola can detect calls held in most platforms, even if it’s not in your calendar.
-By detecting that your microphone is in use, Granola will prompt you to take notes. image.png This might be useful for calls you jump onto spontaneously from your Desktop: for instance, a slack huddle, a Facetime, or a WhatsApp call.
+By detecting that your microphone is in use, Granola will prompt you to take notes. image.png The notification title varies by platform: “Huddle detected” for Slack, “Call detected” for FaceTime or WhatsApp, and “Meeting detected” for other apps.
+The body shows the name of the app using your microphone, and includes a “Take Notes” button with the Granola icon.
+Ad-hoc notifications have a dashed line on the left side, while calendar notifications have a solid colored bar.
+This might be useful for calls you jump onto spontaneously from your Desktop: for instance, a slack huddle, a Facetime, or a WhatsApp call.
 If you start a meeting within 15 minutes after a scheduled meeting on your calendar, Granola will detect the call and then assume it’s related to that calendar event, so the name of the event will be shown in the notification.

 Turning off notifications